Implementation Model

 Readiness was one of four strategic CLA Roadmap goals formulated under the leadership of former Dean John Coleman in 2014.
 In its current state, it has been institutionalized as part of the operational structure of CLA positioned within CLA's Office of Undergraduate Education, with oversight by the Associate Dean for Undergraduate Education, but viewed as being the work of everyone in CLA.
 The ongoing work is funded by an annual recurring investment by the Office of the Provost of $500,000.

-The current organizational structure for Career Readiness was put into place at the end of the second year of the initiative.
+The organizational structure for Career Readiness evolved at the end of the second year of the initiative.
 The original Faculty Director position has been elevated to become part of the role of Associate Dean, as this position oversees units where Career Readiness is integrated, such as Career Services, Academic Advising, President's Emerging Scholars Program, the Martin Luther King Junior Program, and the Office of Student Experience.
 A different Faculty Director role focused on the Faculty Engagement Strategy has been created to lead the effort to work with faculty and instructors in the college.
 The original position of Coordinator of Career Readiness was elevated to a Director-level position to drive the day-to-day responsibilities and opportunities to impact the student experience across the college.
 Career management courses are largely taught by CLA Career Services counselors, with additional sections taught by teaching specialists who are mostly CLA academic advisors.

 The Career Readiness Initiative and CLA Career Services are separate but well-coordinated and interdependent units within the Office of Undergraduate Education (UGE), which also includes units for academic advising and student services; first-year and transfer student experience; curriculum; communication, recruitment, scholarships, and awards; diversity, inclusion, and equity programs and initiatives; individualized degree programs; and the learning abroad initiative.
 Together, the UGE units provide resources, opportunities, and systems from recruitment through graduation that promote student success, career readiness, and personal well-being so students can leverage the advantages of their liberal arts education to the benefit of society.

 Also critical to the success of the Career Readiness Initiative was the support and effort of a dedicated cross-functional committee of CLA faculty and staff, the Compass Team, which met monthly from summer 2015 to summer 2024, to provide a coordinated effort on different aspects of the Career Readiness work that is going on at all times throughout the college.
-Future work will be coordinated in a new cross-functional approach leveraging the knowledge of individuals in CLA specific to priorities.

-CLA approaches Career Readiness as being the work of everyone in the college.
+CLA approached Career Readiness as being the work of everyone in the college.
 The responsibility is shared between student services units and academic units, as CLA faculty are key participants in the initiative working to embed the framework of the Core Competencies into the classroom.
 This integrated model bridges both the curricular and co-curricular experiences of students.

 The key focus of the Career Readiness Initiative is to help liberal arts students understand the Core Competencies they are developing in their liberal arts education, articulate how they have developed these competencies through their academic and co-curricular experiences, and translate the value of these experiences into the language of employers.
 Additionally, the initiative serves to:

-- Create a cohesive and inevtiable student experience as it relates to Career Readiness with an emphasis on our Career Management Competencies development
+• Create a cohesive and inevtiable student experience as it relates to Career Readiness with an emphasis on our Career Management Competencies development

 We conducted extensive research and peer review of key reports and articles related to liberal arts education and employers while developing our Core Competencies framework.
 CLA asked employers what they most valued in recently hired and experienced employees.
 We also asked our CLA alumni what made them successful in their careers.
 Overwhelmingly, they reported that the liberal arts education generally and competencies such as thinking critically, communicating clearly, and solving complex problems are what matter more than having a specific major as a career path.
 In other words, employers and alumni told us that a liberal arts degree, with its emphasis on a well-rounded education, is the foundation for a productive and successful career.
 Accordingly, the centerpiece of our framework is a set of ten Core Competencies that reflect the very essence of liberal arts education.
 These competencies were identified through discussions with employers, graduate and professional schools, faculty members, students, alumni, government agencies, and national career development organizations.